 Migration tools must be compatible with the current technology

 Development teams can get overwhelmed by the complexities while migrating to the cloud or adopting a new software architecture.
 This is the reason why companies should use migration tools that facilitate the process.
-Quick and easy implementation of technologies is essential in order avoid affecting the current operations.
-Migrations are made easier by migration tools and pre-made modules that allow companies to migrate them seamlessly.
+Quick and easy implementation of technologies is essential in order to avoid affecting the current operations.
+Migrations are made easier by migration tools and pre-made modules like in cloud development frameworks that allow companies to migrate seamlessly.
 However, organizations can always choose to rewrite the entire code for their applications based on the new architecture.
-This can cost you a lot of money and resources, but sometimes custom made applications will give you a competitive edge.
+This can cost you a lot of money and resources, but sometimes custom–made applications will give you a competitive edge.

 “Maintaining legacy systems” costs more than “Modernizing legacy systems”.
 Large organizations usually spend a fortune on just maintaining legacy systems.
 This is because they were built for needs that are no longer relevant.
 In an effort to modernize, organizations must refrain from replacing their entire IT infrastructure.
 Instead, they must resort to only modernizing applications that are deemed critical to business.
 Doing so will save them a lot of time and resources.

 IT budgets of an organization must have sufficient funds allocated for modernization.
-44% of companies cite competing priorities as the top obstacles to IT modernization.
 A good fiscal plan that recognizes the need to modernize and links it with business transformation is mandatory for successful modernization.
 Budget constraints during half way into the modernization process will seriously hamper the performance of the application and make things complicated.
 Lack of a clear modernization strategy is the reason for companies not provisioning well for modernization and this is one of the main reasons companies abandon modernization half way through.
 Budget unavailability can ruin modernization efforts and ultimately result in loss of business.

 Risks and Time constraints